emacsmirror/zpresent/README.md

 ### Basics

-The zpresent input file is simply an org-mode file.
+The zpresent input file is an org-mode file.
 Each top-level headline (that is, a line beginning with a single asterisk) is the start of a new slide.
 The title for that slide is the headline.

+### Example 1

-This file:
+This org file:

     * zpresent.el -- a new way to present!
     * Start with a title